|Wunderteam of Austria|

 LW/LB: Walter Nausch

 He was the captain of the Wunderteam.
 He was a very versatile player who played in almost all positions on the pitch, but was mainly a left wing half.
-He was capped 39 times, but he did not go to the WC Finals in 1934.
+He was capped 39 times between 1929 and 1937, but he did not go to the World Cup Finals in 1934.
 He played mostly with Austria Wien.
+In 2001, he was chosen into Austria's Team of the Century.

 CM: Ernst Ocwirk

-He is regarded as one of the greatest Austrian footballers of all time. he was probabkly the best centrehalf of his generation.
-He went to the WC Finals in 1954, where Austria finished 3rd.
+He is regarded as one of the greatest Austrian footballers of all time.
+He was probably the best centrehalf of his generation.
+He went to the World Cup Finals in 1954, where Austria finished 3rd.
 He spent the majority of his playing and coaching years between Austria Wien and Sampdoria in Italy.
+He was the second Austrian to play in Italy.
+He served as the captain of Sampdoria at one point.

 He is one of Austria's greatest players.
-He was a participant at the 1954 World Cup , where they reached 3rd place, and at the 1958 World Cup.
-He captained the national team from 1955 onward. he started his career with SC Wacker Wien, but moved to its rival Rapid Wien in 1950.
+He had 93 caps between 1948 and 1962.
+He captained the national team from 1955 onward.
+He was a participant at the 1954 World Cup Finals, where they reached 3rd place, and at the 1958 World Cup.
+He started his career with SC Wacker Wien, but moved to its rival Rapid Wien in 1950.

 CM: Karl Koller

 He was one of the best Austrian midfielders of all time and was rated as one of the best 100 European footballers of the 20th century by the IFFHS.
+He had 86 caps.
 He was a participant at the 1954 World Cup in Switzerland, where they reached 3rd place and 1958 World Cup.
 He earned 86 caps.
+He is a one club-player for First Vienna.

 CM: Josef Smistik

+He earned 39 caps between 1928 and 1936.
 He was the captain of Wunderteam during the 1934 WC Finals, where Walter Nausch who was the regular captain did not attend.
-He played for Rapid Wien, ESV Stadlau, FAC and Kremser SC.
+He started his career with Rapid Wien with his brother Franz.
+He would replace Josef Brandstätter at the club.
+He also played with ESV Stadlau, FAC and Kremser SC.

 CM: Herbert Prohaska

 He was one of the greatest players in the modern era.
 He was capped 83 times.
-He played in the WC Finals in 1978 and 1982.
-For his club career, he played mainly for Austria Wien, but also played for Inter Milan and Roma in Serie A. He was a deep-lying playmaker.
+He played in the World Cup Finals in 1978 and 1982.
+For his club career, he played mainly for Austria Wien, but also played for Inter Milan and Roma in Serie A. He was a aprt of Roma's scudetti winning team in 1982-1983 season.
+He was a deep-lying playmaker.

 LW: Alfred Körner

-He was a participant at the 1954 World Cup in Switzerland, where they reached 3rd place.
-He spent most of his career with Rapid Wienn, where he won 7 Bundesliga titles.
+Alfred Körner had 47 caps for Austria between 1946 and 1958.
+He was a participant at the 1954 World Cup in Switzerland with his brother Robert Körner, where Austria came in the 3rd place.
+He also went to the 1958 World Cup Finals in Sweden.
+He spent most of his career with Rapid Wien, where he won 7 Bundesliga titles.

 LW: Anton Schall

-He was a participant at the 1934 World Cup in Italy, where they reached the semifinal.
+He had 28 caps.
+He was a participant at the 1934 World Cup in Italy, where they reached the semifinal and charmed the world with their beautiful style of play..
 He played his club football with Admira Austria.
-He played on the left side.
+A pacy, skillful forward, Schall possessed fine finishing and great attacking intelligence.
+Later in his career Schall played as a defender.

 RW: Karl Zischek

 He was Austria's greatest right wingers.
 He was a member of the Wunderteam.
-He made his national team debut in 1929 against Scotland, a team that lost to a continental team.
+He made his national team debut in 1929 against Scotland, a team that lost to a continental team which was considered rare in the 1920's.
 Austria beat them 2-0 with Zischek scoring both goals.
-He went to the WC Finals in 1934.
+He went to the World Cup Finals in 1934.

 AM/FW: Matthias Sindelar